browserengineering/book/book/visual-effects.md

                 font, paint)
 ```

-`DrawText` and `DrawRect` use the rasterizer in the obvious way.
-For exampe,
+Change `DrawText` and `DrawRect` to use the rasterizer in a straightforward
-here is `DrawText.execute`:
+way.
+For example, here is `DrawText.execute`:

 ``` {.python}
     def execute(self, scroll, rasterizer):